-John Marsden is a partner of Mayer Brown and is the Managing Partner of the firm's Vietnam and Thailand offices.
+John Marsden is a partner of Mayer Brown and co-leads the Global Restructuring practice.
 He represents clients in a wide range of matters in the commercial and corporate context.
 His assignments have included financing transactions, non-performing loan disposals and corporate restructurings.
 John has provided advice in such large-scale restructurings or insolvencies as Asia Pulp and Paper, Pacific Andes, the Moulin Group, TMT and Vietnam Shipbuilding Industry Group, all of which are multi-jurisdictional transactions.
 John was placed into the Shanghai office for three years during which time he was involved with a number of substantial property acquisition and financing transactions.

 Pacific Andes/China Fishery

 - Advising Malayan Banking Berhad (Maybank), one of the primary bank creditors of the debtor group on its negotiations with Pacific Andes and other creditors and as to its security and enforcement options, with a view to recovery of its loans.